nikeee/HolzShots/README.md

 A lightweight screenshot utility that gets out of your way.
 - No settings UI – configurable via JSON, like VSCode.
 - Upload to you own services via config files – like ShareX – but keep them updated – like user scripts.
 - No bloat like DNS changers, hash computation or video recording.
-If you want to do video, use a tool that does it properly (like [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) or [OBS](https://obsproject.com/)).
+If you want to do video, use a tool that does it properly[^1].

 ## Requirements
 - Requires a supported Version of Windows 10; 64 Bit